jonathanking/protein-transformer/README.md

   -es EARLY_STOPPING, --early_stopping EARLY_STOPPING
-                        Stops if training hasn't improved in X epochs -nws N_WARMUP_STEPS, --n_warmup_steps N_WARMUP_STEPS -cg CLIP, --clip CLIP
+                        Stops if training hasn't improved in X epochs -nws N_WARMUP_STEPS, --n_warmup_steps N_WARMUP_STEPS
+                        Number of warmup training steps when using lr- scheduling as proposed in the originalTransformer
+                        paper.
+  -cg CLIP, --clip CLIP
+                        Gradient clipping value.
   -cl, --combined_loss  Use a loss that combines (quasi-equally) DRMSD and
                         MSE.
   --train_only          Train, validation, and testing sets are the same.
 Only
                         report train accuracy.
-  --lr_scheduling       Use learning rate scheduling as described in" +
+  --lr_scheduling       Use learning rate scheduling as described in original
-                        "original paper.
+                        paper.
   --without_angle_means
                         Do not initialize the model with pre-computed angle means.
   --eval_train          Perform an evaluation of the entire training set after
                         a training epoch.
   -opt {adam,sgd}, --optimizer {adam,sgd}
+                        Training optimizer.
   -fctf FRACTION_COMPLETE_TF, --fraction_complete_tf FRACTION_COMPLETE_TF
                         Fraction of the time to use teacher forcing for every timestep of the batch.
 Model trainsfastest when this